AdaCore/ada-spark-rfcs/considered/rfc-noraise.md

 * Raising an exception from a destructor is seen as a bad practice/critical error
-* In most cases, it is preferable to either write your code to never have an exception bubble out of the destructor/abort the program in case of exception.
+* In most cases, it is preferable to either write your code to never have an exception bubble out of the destructor, or abort the program in case of exception.

 > [!NOTE]